 7. Lord Howe Island

 This absolute paradise can be found 600km south east of Sydney.
 A volcanic remnant that boasts tall mountain peaks, coral pools, walking trails and an abundance of wildlife.
-This island is Australia's 'prestigious' island and the only way to get there is by plane - so it may be a little out of the backpacker budget.
+This island is Australia's 'prestigious' island and the only way to get there is by plane - so it may be a little out of the normal backpacker budget.
 You will need to catch a flight from Sydney or Brisbane.

 8. Kangaroo Island